 The simulation results show that, compared to repetitive padding, on average the proposed geometry padding achieves Y BD-rate reduction of 0.3% for ERP projection format coding and 0.9% for CMP projection format coding on average.
 Comparing the gains in ERP format with the gains in CMP format, we find the improvement for CMP to be larger.
 This is because CMP has six faces; therefore the geometry padding method affects more out-of-boundary samples.
 We find that particularly for those sequences with faster moving objects and objects that move across faces, the proposed geometry padding can be quite effective.
 For example, it achieves BD rate reductions of 4.3%, 2.7%, 1.9%, and 2.5% for Glacier, Chairlift, Sb_in_lot and Driving, respectively.
+For information, the BD rate reduction using PSNR as reported by the HM encoder (in CMP domain) is also provided in Table 4.
+The BD rate saving is larger than those measured by those spherical PSNR in original ERP domain.
+For example, it achieves BD rate reductions of 4.9%, 3.3%, 2.4%, and 2.8% for Glacier, Chairlift, Sb_in_lot and Driving, respectively.

 Based on these findings, it is suggested that JVET establish focused group (such as EE and/or AHG) to explore 360 video coding tools.